 This program prepares students for employment in the field of emergency services.
 Emergency management students can be employed by, but are not limited to, state, local, federal and international governments, business and industry, military installations, and health care facilities.
 Individuals in the fields of police, fire, and rescue are required to participate in emergency management continuing education.

-General education coursework can be completed from within or outside of the major field of study.
+General Education (Minimum 17 credits) General education coursework can be completed from within or outside of the major field of study.